biohazrd51/WoW-Buff-Bot/README.md

 * Download timers.py and open in a text editor
 * In Discord, right click on the channel you wish the bot to alert in, and select 'Copy ID', paste this into 'channelid' variable
 * From the bot setup above, copy the token and paste into the 'botkey' variable
 * Anyone with write permissions to the channel will be able to use the bot commands.
 Select appropriate Discord permissions if this channel is public.
-(Recommend only guild members can set the bot, but public can read the channel).
+(Recommend only guild members can write to channel, but public can read the channel).
 * Use $help to see additional information